A Dog, a Man, and the End of the World: Review of the Illuminated

 Favorite tiny details

-• The way Toko, the dog, saves the man’s life more than once.
+• The way Toko, the dog, saves the day.

-• The eerie image of a monster afraid of the river—a reminder of creation’s power.
+• The eerie image of a monster afraid of the river—a reminder of creation’s power (and LOTR).

 • The line: “Love… it was the one thing that could reach throughout the universe, perhaps forever.”

-• Coffee making its way into the ending (because even the apocalypse needs coffee).
+• Coffee making its way into the ending (because even the apocalypse needs coffee-and so Twin Peaks-esque).

 Who should read this